deeplook/svglib/README.rst

 ``Svglib`` is a pure-Python library for reading SVG_ files and converting them (to a reasonable degree) to other formats using the ReportLab_ Open Source toolkit.

 Used as a package you can read existing SVG files and convert them into ReportLab ``Drawing`` objects that can be used in a variety of contexts, e.g. as ReportLab Platypus ``Flowable`` objects or in RML_.
-As a command-line tool it converts SVG files into PDF ones (but adding other output formats like bitmap ones would be really simple).
+As a command-line tool it converts SVG files into PDF ones (but adding other output formats like bitmap or EPS is really easy and will be better supported, soon).

-Tests include a vast amount of tests from the `W3C SVG test suite`_ plus ca. 190 `flags from Wikipedia`_ and some selected `symbols from Wikipedia`_ for test purposes (some of them hinting at more work to be done).
+Tests include a huge `W3C SVG test suite`_ plus ca. 200 `flags from Wikipedia`_ and some selected `symbols from Wikipedia`_ (with increasingly less pointing to missing features).

-This release introduces a lot of contributions by Claude Paroz, who stepped forward to give this project a long needed overhaul, for which I'm very grateful.
+This release introduces *many* contributions by Claude Paroz, who stepped forward to give this project a long needed overhaul after ca. six years of taking a nap, for which I'm really very grateful!
 Thanks, Claude!

+Previous versions were hosted at https://bitbucket.org/deeplook/svglib.

 Features
 --------